 - If your student enjoys drawing or painting, encourage him to include an illustration with his review.

 - This assignment could also be done as a part of a lapbook.
-(If you currently use our Unit Programs, lapbooks are explained in the Tools section of the manuals.)
+(If you currently use our Unit Program Tools, lapbooks are explained in the Tools section of the manuals.)

 - Lengthen the number of paragraphs required according to the age and writing experience of your student.

-With just a few tweaks, you can make a normal dry book report into something much more fun to read and write!
-For more ideas about teaching writing, review our Reluctant Writer series.
+With just a few tweaks, you can make a normal dry book report into a better book review!
+(Something much more fun to read and to write!)